alimubasshira/Device-Driver/README.md

 Day-2 :
-what is toolchain-
+what is toolchain?
- It is a combination of tool as-
+* It is a combination of tool as-
-  -> Binary utility
+  * Binary utility
-     -as (assembler)
+     * as (assembler)
-     -ld (linker)
+     * ld (linker)
-     -objcopy/objdump (deassembler)
+     * objcopy/objdump (deassembler)
-  -> gcc (compiler)
+  * gcc (compiler)
-  -> header
+  * header
-  -> libraries for c development
+  * libraries for c development
-  -> debugger
+  * debugger

 what is ABI?

- An ABI is a set of rules that determines calling convention, and rules for laying out structures, it gives info about how to store function with its args and parameter in file so, seraching for that function is easy
+ * An ABI is a set of rules that determines calling convention, and rules for laying out structures,
+ * It gives info about how to store function with its args and parameter in file so, seraching for that function is easy
  * ABI is platfrom dependent but language independent

  * you Actually don't need an ABI at all if-
-   -> Your program doesn't have functions
+   * Your program doesn't have functions
-   ->Your program is a single executable that is running alone (i.e. an embedded system)
-     where it's literally the only thing running and it doesn't need to talk to anything else.
+   * Your program is a single executable that is running alone (i.e. an embedded system) where it's literally the only thing running and it doesn't need to talk to anything else.

 Board support development
  * Bootloader
-   It is peice of code which prepare hardware for kernel ready it is done in minimum 2 stages
+   * It is peice of code which prepare hardware for kernel ready
+   * It is done in minimum 2 stages
-    1 stage : small code that boot the main bootloader ex- BIOS
+     * 1 stage : small code that boot the main bootloader ex- BIOS
-    2 stage : it perform hardware initialization(ethernet,timers, clocks, etc),provide info about location of filesystem of kernel to be loaded, pass necessary arguments to                   kernel and transfer control to kernel. ' ex- GRUB, UBOOT,
+     * 2 stage : it perform hardware initialization(ethernet,timers, clocks, etc),provide info about location of filesystem of kernel to be loaded, pass necessary arguments to                   kernel and transfer control to kernel. ' ex- GRUB, UBOOT,
  * kernel